-Short-term employee benefits such as salaries, wages, overtime and paid annual leave for current employees, are recognised as an expense in the year in which employees render service to the Council.
-All salaries and wages earned up to 31 March are included in the Statement of Accounts irrespective of when the payment was made.
+Short-term employee benefits are those due to be settled wholly within 12 months of the year end.
+They include such benefits as salaries, wages, overtime and paid annual leave for current employees and are recognised as an expense in the year in which employees render service to the Council.
+All salaries and wages earned up to 31 March are included in the financial statements irrespective of when the payment was made.
 An accrual is made for the cost of holiday entitlements earned by employees but not taken before the year-end and which employees can carry forward into the next financial year.
+The accrual is made at the wage and salary rates applicable in the following year, being the period in which the benefits will be taken.
 Such accruals are required, under statute, to be reversed out of the General Fund Balance by a credit to the Accumulating Compensated Absences Adjustment Account in the Movement in Reserves Statement.